mateuszwyszynski/PoseNDF/README.md

  Note that this should be the `smplx` not `smpl` model.
  In theory you can use also other models by specifying `--model-type` but for some reason `smpl` model does not work.
  More on that in [this issue](https://github.com/mateuszwyszynski/PoseNDF/issues/8)
  - `--poses-path` is the path to the `npz` file with saved poses.
  E.g. `'posendf/version2/projection_steps/9.npz'`
+ - `--checkpoint-path` is the path to the checkpoint with a PoseNDF model, i.e. the network approximating the UDF.
+ E.g. `'posendf/replicate-version2/checkpoint_epoch_best.tar'`
+ - `--config` is the path to the configuration file for the PoseNDF model.
+ E.g. `'posendf/replicate-version2/config.yaml'`

-Open the link presented by the CLI in a browser and click on "Play animation".
+Open the link presented by the CLI in a browser.
+You can play the animation in a loop, control the pose index with a slider or next / previous pose buttons.

+Note that there is a read only field which shows the distance to the manifold for the current pose.

+### AMASS raw

+Similarly as in the paragraph above, you can visualize movement in the raw AMASS data.
+You just have to specify a different `--poses-path`.

 ### Citation: